Read-alouds for juniors and seniorsFebruary 2nd, 2021 By Services to Schools staff

-World Read Aloud Day 2020 (#WorldReadAloudDay) on 5 February promotes one of the most effective ways of hooking children and young people into the pleasure of stories and reading.
+World Read Aloud Day (#WorldReadAloudDay) promotes one of the most effective ways of hooking children and young people into the pleasure of stories and reading.

 For many young people, hearing a teacher read to them aloud is their only experience of being able to simply enjoy a story without any work attached.
 It's important to avoid what author of the Read-Aloud Handbook Jim Trelease has coined a 'sweat mentality' around books, where reading is associated with assignments, stress, and reports.

-The 2019 Scholastic Kids & Family Reading Report found that despite reading aloud increasing in frequency for young children, it starts to fall off the radar in homes and at school from about the age of 8 as children begin reading for themselves.
+The 2019 Scholastic Kids & Family Reading Report found that despite reading aloud increasing in frequency for young children, it starts to fall off the radar in homes and at school from about 8 years of age as children begin reading for themselves.
 This coincides with the decline after age 8 in the number of children who say reading for fun is 'extremely important'.

 The 2014 Scholastic report found that of the 6- to 11-year-olds whose parents had stopped reading to them, 40% didn’t want them to stop.

 In this blog post, our staff recommend a few of their favourite read-alouds for junior and senior students.

 I am the Universe written and illustrated by Vasanti Unka, Puffin Books (2020) — This gloriously colourful picture book whisks you through the universe, from the furthest galaxies to the bedroom of a little girl, looking out at the stars.
 The text is brief and poetic, but you'll want to stop, examine, and discuss every page, with small facts noted amidst the beautiful depictions of where we live.
 Repeat reading recommended.
 Reading age 3 to 8 years.